Savitor03/File_analyzer_and_summarizer/README.md

-# 📄 PDF-Genius: Multi-File Summarizer & RAG Q&A App
+# 📄 File Analyzer: Multi-File Summarizer & RAG Q&A App

 PDF-Genius is a powerful Streamlit app that allows you to:
 - Upload documents (PDF, DOCX, PPTX, TXT, MD)